earthbound19/gibGen-gibberish/README.md

 pyMarkovGibGen\generated_IAE_gibberish__2016_01_02__02_33_12__707556.txt
 --the file name will vary by the date and time it happens to be at the moment the gibberish is generated.

-Python must be installed and in your %PATH% for this to work.
+Python must be installed and in your PATH for this to work.
 If it makes a difference, this was coded and tested with Python 3.1

-OR

-Work similarly with the working executable you can find in:
-GibbGen\GibbGenCPP\bin\1.0-functional\gibbgen_DOS.exe

-At this writing, I wish to resurrect the code for GibbGenDOS (and rename it GibbGenCPP, and release it as cross-platform) and put it back together with console argument options; but the source files are (unfortunately) a mess of unversioned variant source files.
-I think it has to be done from scratch with those source files as reference.

 ## Contents of subfolder pyMarkovGibGen